Comparing Things In GermanComparisons & Superlatives

 Comparing Things

-Imagine that you are hanging out with Hildegard von Bingen.
-She tells you that in her spare time, she enjoys composing musical plays, writing groundbreaking medical texts, developing her own languages, and recording her visions from God.
+She tells you that in her spare time, she enjoys composing music, writing groundbreaking medical texts, and recording her visions from God.

-Although they keep her busy, she isn't yet fully satisfied with all her hobbies.
-In fact, she'd love to pick up another.
+Although these things keep her busy, she isn't yet fully satisfied with all her hobbies.
+In fact, she'd love to take up another.

-Let's help her compare some options, and find her another hobby!
+Let's help her compare some options, and find her a new passion!

-She has also picked out her final three considerations: witchcraft, tennis and painting.
+After considering a list of hobbies, she has picked out her final three choices: witchcraft, tennis and painting.

 (das) Tennis